ealkanat/wordpress_bogo/README.md

 In this case buy one get one discount will be 59.00

-* This code will help to create buy one get one campaign for woocommerce without buying a plugin.
+* This code may help you to create buy one get one campaign for woocommerce without buying a plugin.
 * You can copy and paste this code directly in to functions.php file which is in the theme folder.